zacharesmer/zacharesmer.github.io/_projects/raspberry-pi-LED-server.md

 - Make brightness slider work with all the patterns
 - Make the server something more hardened than a flask development server
 - Connect some Google smart home actions to control the lights
+- Make the server a systemd service so it starts automatically